Housing Figures: 2021 Outlook Bright as 2020 Numbers Come In

 The multifamily outlook is bright.
 According to Jamie Leachman, managing director of JLL Capital Markets, the multifamily market could have a record-setting year in 2021.
 He’s optimistic following the roll-out of vaccines across the country and the likelihood that life companies will be “looking to return to the market in a big way.”
 [MHN]

 Real estate predictions for 2021 include low(ish) mortgage rates.
 Real estate insiders have some predictions from what’s coming in the year ahead.
-They include continued low mortage rates, rising home prices with pressure eased by the vaccine and rise of larger homes again that feature more health-related amenities.
+They include continued low mortage rates, rising home prices with pressure eased by the vaccine and a rise of larger homes again that feature more health-related amenities.
 Experts also predict the suburbs will continue their hot streak and that 2021 will be another good year for housing.
 [MSN]